baroquon/reefpoints/source/posts/2017-08-15-elixir-tips.md

 ## bind value to an optional variable

-I'm sure most of people knew that you can bind a value to an optional variable like this:
+I'm sure most of people know that you can bind a value to an optional variable like this:

 ```elixir
 _dont_care = 1